sporeprotocol/dob-decoder-standalone-server/README.md

 $ RUST_LOG=dob_decoder_server=debug cargo run
 ```

-Ant then, try it out:
+And then, try it out:

 ```bash
 $ echo '{